 HOW LARGE A POLICY CAN/SHOULD I PURCHASE?

 Early on in your career, consider purchasing the largest policy you can.
 The policy you will be allowed to purchase is reflective of your income.
 You will be asked to verify your income with a W-2 from your full-time job and/or 1099 statements from your side hustles.
-You can instead provide your previous tax return, which I opted to do, since that not only documented the income I made from my full time physical therapy job and the side hustle income I made from working prn home health and for Luna, but also the side hustle income I generated from my cash-paying private clients.
+You can instead provide your previous tax return, which I opted to do, since that not only documented the income I made from my full time physical therapy job and the side hustle income I made from working prn home health, but also the side hustle income I generated from my cash-paying private clients.

 Even if you don’t qualify for the amount of coverage you would want to purchase, you can include the previously mentioned future purchase option rider when you purchase your long-term disability policy and then, later on, increase your coverage as your income increases thereby allowing you to qualify for more coverage.